The Importance of Personal Hygiene for Children

 Hair Care

-Hair care is unique to everyone with different lengths, styles and types of hair.
-Oily, dry, curly, straight, long, short, start from an early age and your child will learn that constant care is key to reduce the risk of head lice and generally feel good.
+Hair care is unique to everyone with different lengths, styles, and types of hair.
+Oily, dry, curly, straight, long, short, start from an early age, and your child will learn that constant care is key to reducing the risk of head lice and generally feeling good.

 For babies be sure to use appropriate shampoos.
 Baby shampoos are gentler but can still sting if the suds run into their eyes.
 Try to keep shampoo away from the eyes when washing and be sure to comb the hair to prevent tangles.
 Use a large tooth comb or soft bristle brush as this will pull less and prevent any tears.